csu-signal/loan-word-detection/data-cleaning/readme.txt

-Sina: I am including the script validator to this folder.
+I am including the script validator to this folder.
 The code can be run as follows: python script_detection.py input_dataset.csv